-New applicants are required to complete and submit an Application For Enrollment Form with a non-refundable registration fee of \$100.00 (maximum of \$200.00 per famlly).
+New applicants are required to complete and submit a application online.
+An application fee of \$100 will be added to your payment plan upon acceptance.
 Applications are accepted at any time.
 (Student Questionnaire - Students entering grades 7-12 are required to complete the Student Questionnaire.)